Arlo

 If you're shopping for Poke alternatives, you're really choosing between three different products that happen to share a category.
 Poke and Martin are personal helpers you talk to.
 Lindy automates work across business apps.
 Arlo is an AI colleague that lives across your whole team's tools and actually answers the phone.
 Which one fits depends entirely on which of those jobs you're hiring for.

-Everything below is real and current as of June 2026.
+Poke's details were checked as of August 2026; Lindy's and Martin's as of June 2026.
 After the rundown, I'll make the case for Arlo if you want one assistant spanning iMessage, Slack, Microsoft Teams, and live calls.
+For a wider ranked field, see the best AI assistants you can text.

 The main Poke alternatives at a glance